openssl/tools/HOWTO-make-a-release.md

 ## Prepare your repository checkouts

 You will need to checkout at least three working trees:

--   one for the website

-        git clone git@github.openssl.org:openssl/web.git website

 -   one for extra tools